dasubermanmind/SimplETL/README.md

 1. UI.
 One day Ill get to a React Frontend Dashboard.
 Just not today...

-1. Using Multiple databases (endpoints)

 1. Web Scraping Module to ingest data from the web.
+[X]

-1. Ip Rotation Service
+1. Ip Rotation Service [NEXT]

 ## Contributing
 Disclaimer: I am new to OSS so if you see something that I can improve please don't hesitate to reach out!
 Also, dont be an ass there's a difference between being helpful and giving good critical advice vs being a rude jackass.
 Shouldn't be hard to be nice.